idea456/fabelio-project/README.md

 ![Screenshot 2020-11-19 at 5 52 48 AM](https://user-images.githubusercontent.com/25546711/99593279-636dcd00-2a2c-11eb-82a3-c2c8c8120347.png)

+The colours are stored as dictionaries since we need fast access and checking of these colours to compare them with the original product's colours.
+Dimensions are also stored as an array to simplify checking.
+The rest are stored as integers or strings.
+The `seen` field is used to indicate whether the product has been seen by the user or not.
+The `sold` field is used to distinguish the items that are already sold or not.

 ### The scoring system

 After the database was established, I developed a way to distinguish different products on their similarity based on the following rules: